Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

 \subsubsection{Normalized WMH volume correlation patterns with regional cortical thickness and subcortical volumes}

-Table \ref{tab:path_allWMH_subcort} compares the correlation between the regional cortical thickness and subcortical volumes with the normalized WMH (WMH volume divided by the total WM volume) volume for measurements based-on automated nnU-Net and manual reference segmentations for all the subjects in the given cohort.
-For the nnU-Net segmentation-based regional thickness measurements, we observe significant negative one-sided Spearman's correlation in midfrontal cortex (\textit{r}=-0.34, \textit{p}=0.021) and at trend-level for superior temporal pole (\textit{r}=-0.28, \textit{p}=0.043) with normalized WMH volume.
-For the subcortical structures, significant negative one-sided partial Spearman's correlation was found in putamen (\textit{r}=-0.44, \textit{p}=0.003) with normalized WMH volume after controlling for ICV.
+Table \ref{tab:path_allWMH_subcort} compares the correlation between the regional cortical thickness and subcortical volumes with the normalized WMH (WMH volume divided by the total WM volume) volume for measurements based-on automated nnU-Net-CRUISE for the subjects in the \textcolor{blue}{AD continuum (N=82)}.
+We observed significant negative one-sided Spearman's correlation which survived Bonferroni multiple corrections in posterior cingulate (\textit{r}=-0.448, \textit{p}=0.0001) and midfrontal cortex (\textit{r}=-0.325, \textit{p}=0.0019) with normalized WMH volume for the automated nnU-Net segmentation-based regional thickness measurements; and in caudate (\textit{r}=-0.399, \textit{p}=0.0001) and thalamus (\textit{r}=-0.352, \textit{p}=0.0007) for the subcortical structures when correlated with the normalized WMH volume.
+All the tests were controlled for age, sex and PMI.
+Supplementary Figures 11-12 depict these correlations as a plot alongwith the p-values to observe the data distribution.